jojoto/Linkwarden-browser-extension/README.md

 # Linkwarden Browser Extension

-Extension for [Linkwarden](https://github.com/linkwarden/linkwarden), a self-hosted, open-source collaborative bookmark manager to collect, organize and archive webpages.
+Fork of the official extension for [Linkwarden](https://github.com/linkwarden/linkwarden), a self-hosted, open-source collaborative bookmark manager to collect, organize and archive webpages.

 **Features**

 - Add and organize new links to Linkwarden with a single click.
+- Automatically fill the description using the retrieved page metadata.

 ![Image](/assets/linkwarden-extension.png)